paepckehh/aiagent/README.md

 # OFFLINE PREFLIGHT ANALYSIS
 ## Language                  : German
 ## Confidence                : 100% [valid]
+## SpellFixes                : [none]
 ## Customer Email            : erika.mustermann@t-online.de
 ## Customer Email RFC5322    : [valid]
 ## Customer Email Domain MX  : [valid]
 ## Customer DB entry         : [valid]
-## Time needed for section   : 23.310209ms
+## Time needed for section   : 1.455464167s
 # ONLINE ML MODULES RESOLVER
 ## OpenAI GPT3 query state   : [valid]
 ## OpenAI GPT3 says cancel   : [no]
-## OpenAI GPT3 msg [debug]   : No, this email does not try to cancel a subscription service.
-The customer is asking for help in deciding what to do about their subscription and is not explicitly asking for it to be canceled.
+## OpenAI GPT3 msg [debug]   : No, this email does not really try to cancel a subscription service.
+The author is asking for advice on what to do because they are uncertain regarding whether they want to cancel the subscription or not.
-## Time needed for section   : 3.943684896s
+## Time needed for section   : 6.65814276s